micknudsen/snpahoy/README.md

 }
 ```

 This tool is developed with the [MSK IMPACT](https://doi.org/10.1016/j.jmoldx.2014.12.006) panel in mind.
-Suggeseted cut-offs for identifying sample swap or contamination are `0.55` for heterozygotes fractions and `0.01` for mean MAFs.
+Suggested cut-offs for identifying sample swap or contamination are `0.55` for heterozygotes fractions and `0.01` for mean MAFs.

 ## Installation